mailcow/mailcow-dockerized-docs/docs/u_e-webmail-site.md

+**Edit**: TODO: This guide only applies to non SNI enabled configurations.
+The certificate path needs to be adjusted if SNI is enabled.
+Something like `ssl_certificate,key /etc/ssl/mail/webmail.example.org/cert.pem,key.pem;` will do.

 To create a subdomain `webmail.example.org` and redirect it to SOGo, you need to create a **new** Nginx site.
 Take care of "CHANGE_TO_MAILCOW_HOSTNAME"!

 **nano data/conf/nginx/webmail.conf**